This site is intended for U.S. healthcare professionals.

 TALZENNA dosing information

-Tips for Your Patients to Help Manage Nausea1 Reference:Referenced with permission from the NCCN Guidelines for Patients® for Nausea and Vomiting, 2022. © National Comprehensive Cancer Network, Inc. 2022.
+Tips for Your Patients to Help Manage Nausea1 Reference:Referenced with permission from the NCCN Guidelines for Patients® for Nausea and Vomiting, 2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed March 25, 2024.
+Accessed August 22, 2025.
 To view the most recent and complete version of the NCCN Guidelines for Patients, go online to NCCN.org/patientguidelines.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 Proactively monitor for potential adverse reactions and lab abnormalities1Monitoring patients’ hematologic toxicity1